openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  At runtime otherwise.

 An array or tuple referred by the *expression* is broken by the evaluation into a sequence of values.
-This sequence is used where a spread expression is used.
+This sequence is used where a *spread expression* is used.
 It can be an assignment, a call of a function, method, or constructor.

-The type of the *spread expression* is a sequence of types of these values.
+A sequence of types of these values is the type of the *spread expression*.

 .. index::
    spread expression